Putin offers French tax row actor Depardieu a Russian passport

 The 60-year-old former KGB spy said he was very friendly with Depardieu, saying he thought the actor considered himself a Frenchman who loved the culture and history of his homeland.

-Belgian residents do not pay a wealth tax, which in France is now levied on those with assets over 1.3 million euros.
+Belgian residents do not pay a wealth tax, which in France is now levied on those with assets over 1.3 million euros ($1.7 million).
 Nor do they pay capital gains tax on share sales.

 Hollande is also pressing ahead with plans to impose a 75-percent super tax on income over 1 million euros.